alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 According to the same article, the disk size for each master node doesn't need to be large, as it mainly contains the OS (about 3GB), docker images, system and application logs, temporary data, ...etc.

+[This second document in Chinese](https://yq.aliyun.com/articles/602932) explains how to choose the number and the type of workers nodes.
+It also provides information about network driver, disk size selection and other management tasks.

+The first important advice this article provides is to prefer few large workers instead of many small ones:
+* A small number of large workers increases the chance of having interdependent containers running on the same machine, which greatly reduce network transmission.
+* Large resources (such as network bandwidth or physical RAM) concentrated on few nodes allow better resource utilization.
+For example if two applications need 1GB of RAM, it is better to collocate them on one worker with 3GB of physical RAM instead of distributing them on two workers with 1.5GB of physical RAM; in the first case the large worker is able to accept a third application that would also need 1GB of RAM, whereas the two small workers cannot.
+* Pulling Docker images is more efficient on a smaller number of workers, because images are downloaded, stored on the local disk, and then re-used between containers.

+However a too small number of workers is not a good idea, because a system should continue to function even if a worker node is down.
+The exact number of workers depends on the total number of required vCPUs and on the acceptable fault tolerance.

+Let's consider the following example where a system needs a total of 160 vCPUs:
+* If the fault tolerance is 10%, we cannot lose more than 16 vCPUs, so a valid configuration is 10 workers of 16 vCPUs each.
+* If the fault tolerance is 20%, we cannot lose more than 32 vCPUs, so a valid configuration is 5 workers of 32 vCPUs each.

 ### Cluster creation
 Open a terminal on your computer and execute the following instructions: